For those of us cast members lucky enough to afford a plane ticket to Hong Kong, here are the blackout dates for Hong Kong Disneyland.

 Ghosts receive the most attentions during Ghost Month, the seventh month in the Chinese lunar year, and especially during the Ghost Festival on the fiftteenth day.

-So much fun for guests!
+Halloween is so much fun for guests!
 Disney always makes every holiday special!

 Remember, for regular US Disney cast members, your Self Admission Pass works there for free admission.